mccrodp/marketo_rest/README.md

 **Default Lead Source**
 If you would like all lead updates to include a default Lead Source you can set it here.
-If a LeadSource field is defined elsewhere in your lead data, perhaps as a webform component, it will take precedence over this setting.
+If a leadSource field is defined elsewhere in your lead data, perhaps as a webform component, it will take precedence over this setting.

 **Verbose Logging**